Sailing 101: Tips on getting your very first yacht

 1. Purpose of buying the yacht

 If you want to use your yacht on long journeys with your family, consider getting a spacious one.
 This way, you can have more room for amenities like kitchen space and bathrooms.
-On the other hand, if you are sailing on waters where ports are close, a small yacht is the better option for an easier and more convenient maneuver.
+On the other hand, if you are sailing on waters where ports are close, it might be better to buy a small yacht for an easier and more convenient maneuver.

 Also, if you want to use your yacht for rentals, you may choose a bigger one for more space for the guests.